-Unfortunately there is no simple answer to this question.
-It depends on the work itself as well as in which country it was created.
-This is because different kinds of works, like photographs or sound recordings or manuscripts, can have different durations for copyright protection and different countries can have different time-periods for protection.
-For instance, in the US and Australia the time period for protection is generally the life of the author plus 70 years, but in Canada and New Zealand it is the life of the author plus 50 years.
+Unfortunately there is no simple answer to this question: it depends on the work itself as well as the country in which it was created.
+Different kinds of works, like photographs or sound recordings or manuscripts, can have different durations for copyright protection and different countries can have different time-periods for protection.
+For instance, in the US and Australia, the time period for protection is generally the life of the author plus 70 years, but in Canada and New Zealand it is the life of the author plus 50 years.

-United States:
+In the United States:

-- For works created on or after January 1, 1978 are automatically protected from the moment it is created and is ordinarily protected for the author's life plus another 70 years.
+- Works created on or after January 1, 1978 are automatically protected from the moment it is created and is ordinarily protected for the author's life plus another 70 years.
 In the case of joint-works made by two authors but not made for hire, the duration of copyright is 70 years from the death of the last surviving author.
-For works made for hire (and for anonymous works), the duration of copyright will be 95 years from publication or 120 years from creation whichever is shorter. - For works created before 1 January 1978 and not published or registered, copyright in these works is similar to the above that is, life of the author plus 70 years, or 95/120 years if made for hire. - For works created before 1 January 1978 that were published or registered, the original period for protection used to be 28 years with an option for renewal.
-In 1976 the renewal period was extended from 28 years to 47 years, making works eligible for a total term of protection for 75 years.
-In 1998, a further extension for these works still in copyright at this time was made - adding another 20 years, giving a total term of protection of 95 years. - Sound recordings are present a special set of problems for understanding the terms of their protection.
+For works made for hire (and for anonymous works), the duration of copyright will be 95 years from publication or 120 years from creation whichever is shorter. - For works created before 1 January 1978 and not published or registered, copyright in these works is similar to the above that is, the life of the author plus 70 years, or 95/120 years if made for hire. - For works created before 1 January 1978 that were published or registered, the original period for protection used to be 28 years with an option for renewal.
+In 1976, the renewal period was extended from 28 years to 47 years, making works eligible for a total term of protection for 75 years.
+In 1998, a further extension for these works still in copyright at this time was made adding another 20 years, giving a total term of protection of 95 years. - Sound recordings present a special set of problems for understanding the terms of their protection.
 A sound recording is the "fixation of a series of musical, spoken, or other sounds."
 A sound recording can embody another work (referred to as the "underlying work"), such as a musical composition, a play, or a literary work such as a novel.
 February 15, 1972, is a key date for sound recordings: sound recordings first "fixed," or recorded, on that date or thereafter are protected by federal copyright law.
-U.S. sound recordings fixed prior to that date are protected only by state law. - Since pre-1972 sound recordings were not eligible for Federal copyright protection, the 1976 Copyright Act allowed states to continue to protect them until 2047.
-That date has since been extended to 2067 and upon that date all pre-1972 sound recordings will enter the public domain. - For sound recordings made post-1972, the term of protection is life of the author plus another 70 years.
+U.S. sound recordings fixed prior to that date are protected only by state law.

+- Since pre-1972, sound recordings were not eligible for Federal copyright protection.
+The 1976 Copyright Act allowed states to continue to protect them until 2047.
+That date has since been extended to 2067, and upon that date all pre-1972 sound recordings will enter the public domain. - For sound recordings made post-1972, the term of protection is life of the author plus another 70 years.
 For unpublished anonymous and pseudonymous works and works made for hire (corporate authorship), the duration is 120 years from the date of fixation.
-This means for any recordings made by Siebert post 1972, protection of these would extend until 2068.